nfworking/Homyz/README.md

-# Homyz Website Repo
+# Shorline Website Repo

-The Official Repo for Homyz Website
+The Official Repo for Shorline Website